nishtha53/Javascript-documentation/docs/javascript-functions/Functions.md

 - A function is called higher order function if receives another function as an argument or returns a function or both.

+- First class is just a feature that programming language either has or doesnot have.
+It means all functions are values so first class function is not in practice where as higher order function are in practice.

 ![function](./fun.png)